axibase/atsd/integration/stata/README.md

 * Follow the path **File > Export > ODBC** data source.
 * Click on the ATSD connection in `ODBC data sources`.
 * Type the table name into `Tables` field.
-This will be the metric name holding the exported data.
+This is the metric name holding the exported data.
 * Choose the variables to export in the `Variables` drop-down list.
 * Type column names from the target metric according to variables selected in the previous step.
 * Choose `Append data into existing table` in `Insertion options`.